-We’ve updated the KAP Information Design Process infographic.
+We’ve updated the KAP Information Design Project Road Map infographic.
 Our clients have always valued the infographic because it clearly communicates how we work and once a project is underway, shows the next step and where we are in the process.

 Jon D’Eaux wanted a logo for a new recording project of music for kids that parents will also enjoy.